Approaching Globally Optimal Energy Efficiency in Interference Networks via Machine Learning

-Above text shows details and unveils insights of the training.
-In Figure~\ref{fig:global_results}, we show the achieved \gls{ee} with the testing data (i.e., data that have not been used in the training phase) and compare it to the global optimum computed with the branch-and-bound algorithm and the \gls{sca} algorithm with double-initialization approach for 7 users and different maximum transmit powers (details of the global optimum and baselines are available in~\cite{matthiesen2020globally}). \end{change} The optimal transmit power is the maximum transmit power when it is low (therefore the global optimum is easier to find) and it lies between $[0, p_{\max}]$ for higher maximum transmit power (therefore the \gls{ee} stops increasing with further increasing $p_{\max}$), which makes the problem more challenging.
-From the figures we observe that the proposed method outperforms the baseline algorithm \gls{sca}, and achieves good results close to the global optimum.
+\begin{change} Above text shows details and unveils insights of the training.
+In Figure~\ref{fig:global_results}, we show the achieved \gls{ee} with the testing data (i.e., data that have not been used in the training phase) and compare it to the global optimum computed with the branch-and-bound algorithm and the \gls{sca} algorithm with double-initialization approach for 7 users and different maximum transmit powers (details of the global optimum and baselines are available in~\cite{matthiesen2020globally}). \end{change} The optimal transmit power is the maximum transmit power when it is low (therefore the global optimum is easier to find) and it lies between $[0, p_{\max}]$ for higher maximum transmit power (therefore the \gls{ee} stops increasing with further increasing $p_{\max}$), which makes the problem more challenging. \begin{change} From the figure we observe that the proposed method outperforms the baseline algorithm \gls{sca}, and achieves good results close to the global optimum.
 Furthermore, if we assume imperfect \gls{csi} by adding Gaussian perturbations with certain standard deviation to the \gls{nn} input, the achieved \glspl{ee} with standard deviations $\sigma=0.1$ and $\sigma=0.5$ still outperform the baseline.
 This result proves that the \InterferenceNet does not require perfect \gls{csi} to generate the near-optimal power allocation. \end{change}

 \begin{change} Since the curves in Figure~\ref{fig:global_results} are close to each other and the difference between them is not easy to recognize, Table~\ref{tab:diff} lists the relative differences of the proposed approach and the \gls{sca} algorithm compared to the global optimum for $p_{\max}=\SI{0}{dBW}$ (absolute difference to the global optimum divided by the global optimum).
 We can see that the proposed method realizes an \gls{ee} very close to the global optimum and considerably better than the \gls{sca} algorithm.
 Besides, the performance is robust to the \gls{csi} perturbation.